Search

 Additionally, the Shelton WebSpector is customisable and can be standalone or integrated seamlessly into production lines and fabric forming machines (e.g. looms and warp knitting machines).
 This system enhances efficiency, minimises customer complaints and maximises profitability for the whole value chain.

-PATTERNED FABRIC INSPECTION
+OUR UNIQUE PATTERNED FABRIC INSPECTION TECHNOLOGY

-The WebSPECTOR Four-Step Process
+The WebSPECTOR

 By delivering an ROI of six to eighteen months, this system excels through high-speed and accurate inspection.
 Furthermore, it offers a commercial review of auto-classified and graded defect maps and provides yield-optimised cut plan calculation and precise re-roll and cutting machine control.